kiranbakale/AMI-Readme/docs/environment_provision.md

 By default, the Toolkit will configure machines using Ubuntu 20.04.

-However, this can be changed via the `machine_image` in the [module's environment config file](#configure-module-settings-environmenttf) to the [machine image name as given by GCP](https://cloud.google.com/compute/docs/images/os-details), e.g. `ubuntu-1804-lts` or `rhel-8`.
+However, this can be changed via the `machine_image` in the [module's environment config file](#configure-module-settings-environmenttf) to the [machine image name as given by GCP](https://cloud.google.com/compute/docs/images/os-details), e.g. `ubuntu-2204-lts` or `rhel-8`.

-:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+ and RHEL 8 images at this time.
+:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+, Debian 11 and RHEL 8 images at this time.

 :exclamation:&nbsp; **{-After deployment, this value shouldn't be changed as this would trigger a full rebuild (as it's treated as the base disk) and lead to data loss-}**.
 [Upgrading the OS should be done directly on the machines via their standard process](environment_upgrades.md#avoid-changing-machine-os-image).